top of page

 I have a Ph.D. in clinical developmental psychology from Bryn Mawr College, a program that is considered to be one of the top five clinical Ph.D. programs in the country.
 I also have a Masters degree in clinical social services from Bryn Mawr, and I have been a licensed therapist since 1996.
 I work from a client-centered, contemporary psychodynamic approach.
 I take a relational approach to therapy, which emphasizes a strong, engaged relationship between the client and therapist.

-I am also clinical faculty in the doctoral program at California Northstate University, where I teach graduate students the process of counseling and therapy, and help them develop clinical insight as they work with clients of their own.
+I am also the director of clinical training in the APA-accredited doctoral program in clinical psychology at California Northstate University.
 I love teaching and mentoring, and many new therapists seek me out in my private practice to provide them with a combination of therapy and consultation as they embark on their careers.
-I am also on the board of directors for two local professional organizations, and I enjoy contributing to the profession in this way.
+I am also on the board of directors for a local professional organization, and I enjoy contributing to the profession in this way.

 I worked in a variety of settings before going into private practice, so I bring both depth and breadth to my practice.
 I worked at three different universities, both with undergraduate and graduate students and with faculty, staff and administrators.
 In addition to training new therapists, I have started and supervised programs in health psychology and eating disorders.
 In the early 2000s, I began working with physicians, and developed a specialty helping physicians address the psychological issues that are unique to those working in the field of medicine.
+I am also a certified master scuba diver, and I work with divers with psychological dive-related issues.
 I have also been a part of clinical research projects (including the renowned studies on optimism under Martin Seligman at the University of Pennsylvania).
 I have published in both peer-reviewed journals and books, and I co-wrote a handbook of therapy techniques.

-I work with a variety of issues, including depression, anxiety, stress, trauma (I am trained in EMDR), grief, loss, eating disorders, and pre-natal and post-partum difficulties.
+I work with a variety of issues, including depression, anxiety, stress, trauma (I am trained in EMDR), grief, loss, and eating disorders.
 I also work with people who are dealing with difficult relationships, whether it is with a romantic partner, a parent, a child, or a co-worker.
 I am also trained in emotionally-focused therapy (EFT).
 I especially enjoy working with people going through life transitions such as entering or leaving college, having a baby/starting a family, starting or ending a relationship, or dealing with career-related issues (starting, ending or changing).

 Since the days when I co-founded the Coalition to End Homophobia at my undergraduate institution, I have been both an activist and an advocate for those who identify as LGBTQ.
 I have continued that passion in my current private practice setting and am glad to have earned a reputation for being an LGBTQ--friendly therapist.